 - Increasing crowdsourcing venture capital

-- Greater supply chain accountability
+- Enabling greater supply chain accountability

 - Improved access and accuracy of documents and record-keeping

-- A new stock-market economy
+- A new stock-market economy based on cryptographic tokens

 How is blockchain technology affecting all of these things areas and industries?
 The basic answer is by applying its trademark features of: